vmx17/XAMLCpp2CsProjection/README.md

 1. make library in C++/WinRT and make stub also in C++/WinRT.
 2. make library in C++/WinRT and make stub in C#.

-Now I'm in step 1.<br>
+Now I'm in step 2.<br>
 Between step 1 and 2, there might be a .Net 6's restriction, that we must make NuGet package.
-It also a hard way for debugging.
+Using NuGet package is also a hard way for debugging.

 I'll use Microsoft's example _"BgLabelControl"_ as XAML control.
 I would like to make the library as independent solution.